uchehart/uchehart/README.md

 # Who?
-- 👋 I’m Nefelibata
+- 👋 I’m Hart
 - 🌱 A Magician
-- 👀 I’m interested in building startups &  products that increase the quality of life
+- 👀 I’m interested in building and talking about startups &  products that increase the quality of life
 - 💞️ I’m looking to collaborate on  fun projects